mockoon/mockoon.com/content/docs/v6.2.0/route-responses/dynamic-rules.md

 ---
 title: Responses rules
 meta:
-  title: Server different responses based on rules
+  title: Serve different responses based on rules
   description: Learn how to define multiple route responses for each route and triggered them with rules based on the entering request parameters.
 order: 310
 ---